Wimborne Minster

 Wimborne Minster (often referred to as Wimborne, /ˈwɪmbɔrn/) is a market town in Dorset in South West England, and the name of the Church of England church in that town.
 It lies at the confluence of the River Stour and the River Allen, 5 mi north of Poole, on the Dorset Heaths, and is part of the South East Dorset conurbation.
 According to Office for National Statistics data the population of the Wimborne Minster built-up area as of 2014 was 15,552.

+The name Wimborne derives from the Old English winnburna meaning 'stream by a pasture'.

 Governance

 The town and its administrative area are served by eleven councillors plus one from the nearby ward of Cranfield.
 The electoral ward of Wimborne Minster is slightly bigger than the parish, with a 2011 population of 7,014.
 Wimborne Minster is part of the Mid Dorset and North Poole parliamentary constituency.

+After 2019 structural changes to local government in England, Wimborne Minster is covered by Wimborne Minster and Colehill and Wimborne Minster East for elections to the Dorset Council unitary authority.

 Buildings and architecture

 Wimborne has one of the foremost collections of 15th-, 16th- and 17th-century buildings in Dorset.
 Local planning has restricted the construction of new buildings in areas such as the Cornmarket and the High Street, resulting in the preservation of many of the original buildings.
-Examples of include the church of Wimborne Minster, the town hall, the Priest's House Museum and dozens of 16th-, 17th- and 18th-century fronted shops and pubs.
+Examples include the church of Wimborne Minster, Wimborne Minster Town Hall, the Museum of East Dorset and dozens of 16th-, 17th- and 18th-century fronted shops and pubs.
 The town is home to the Tivoli Theatre, a 1930s art deco cinema and theatre.

 Wimborne Minster Church

 This is a Saxon church, with Norman and Gothic architecture.
-It is famed for its chained library and the tomb of King Ethelred, the brother of Alfred the Great, as well as the tombs of John Beaufort, Duke of Somerset, and his duchess, the maternal grandparents of King Henry VII of England.
+It is famed for its chained library and the tomb of King Æthelred, elder brother of Alfred the Great, as well as the tombs of John Beaufort, Duke of Somerset, and his duchess, the maternal grandparents of King Henry VII of England.
 The tombs are made of Dorset Limestone and New Forest Stone.